 The wieners come nestled in soft, warm buns so fresh they show the imprint of the gentlest grasp.
 These tube steaks are mere fingerlings, pale pink but with bright, porky flavor that is well complemented by the zest of the house-made fine-grind chili.
 Three or four such steamy babies make a nice meal.

-The Milwaukee Wiener House opens at six in the morning, and has done so for more than eighty years.
-Old advertising posted on the wall boasts that it has served 4,000,000 hot dogs, but Gus Demetroulis told us that statistic was true when he and his partner Thomas Eliades took over the restaurant in 1960.
-Today, Tom’s sons Mike and John run the place and estimate that The current tally is likely close to 10,000,000 wieners sold.
+The Milwaukee Wiener House opens at six in the morning, and has done so since 1918.
+A 1960 advertisement posted on the wall boasts that it has served 4,000,000 hot dogs, but the current management estimates the tally today is closer to 50,000,000.